Mobile campaign (1865): Before the Siege

-General Richard S. Taylor, son of Zachary Taylor, directed the small garrison that defended Mobile.
-In December of 1864, Granger initiated a raid on Mobile’s western defenses.
+Major General Dabney H. Maury commanded the small garrison that defended Mobile.
+Although the Federals stopped blockade running from Mobile Bay at the Battle of Mobile Bay, the Confederates were still apprehensive that the Federals would attack the city of Mobile.
+In December 1864, Granger initiated a raid on Mobile's western defenses.
 However, on December 26, Granger and his men had to turn back due to a shortage of supplies and they could not break through the strong defense that the Confederates had put up.
 This raid encouraged Alabama Governor Thomas H. Watt to issue a draft for more men to fight and to defend Mobile from Federal attacks.
-General Taylor directed General Gibson’s and Holtzclaw’s brigades along with General French’s Division to defend Mobile.
-Despite that, these brigades suffered many losses at the Battles of Franklin and Nashville.
+Confederate Departmental commander, General Richard Taylor, detached Gibson's and Holtzclaw's brigades along with General French's Division from the Army of Tennessee to defend Mobile.
+These veteran brigades suffered many casualties at the Battles of Franklin and Nashville.

-On January 28, Lieutenant John T. Walker prepared to attack the Federal flagship Octorara docked in Mobile Bay with his vessel, the Saint Patrick.
-The torpedo that he was using to attack the ship malfunctioned and failed to explode, which caused the Federals to attack the Confederate vessel.
-After the attack, Federals stopped blockade running from Mobile Bay, but Confederates were still apprehensive that the Federals would attack the city of Mobile.
+On January 28, 1865, Lieutenant John T. Walker prepared to attack the Federal flagship Octorara docked in Mobile Bay with his vessel, the semi-submersible Saint Patrick.
+The torpedo boat attacked the USS Octorara, but the torpedo ship malfunctioned and failed to explode.

 Campaign

-Mobile was besieged by the Union Army from March 25 to April 12, 1865.
-The city capitulated on April 12.
+Major General E.R.S.
+Canby launched the campaign for Mobile on March 17, 1865.
+Canby personally led the 13th and 16th Army Corps as they advanced north in Baldwin County, on Mobile Bay's eastern shore.
+Meanwhile, Major General Frederick Steele led a column from Barrancas, Florida toward Pollard, Alabama, before turning east to besiege Fort Blakeley.
+Canby's forces arrived in front of Spanish Fort on March 26 and Steele's Column arrived before Fort Blakeley on April 1.
+Spanish Fort was assaulted on April 8, but most of the garrison escaped.
+The next evening, Fort Blakeley was assaulted and few of the garrison escaped capture.
+The Confederates evacuated Mobile on April 10-11.
+Mobile's Mayor Slough surrendered the city to the Union Navy and Army on April 12, 1865.